bjmcshane/bjmcshane.github.io/README.md

 - add pictures/images to projects, update projects pages, god forbid do a new one
 - fix email functionality
 - fix map size on contact me page
+- want things to look good on both my monitors

 Current bug list:
 - can't use the Helvetica Neue font face for some unknown reason.
 Some weird import bug that I thought was due to pathing but apparently doesn't impact the other two font faces.
 Something to do with ttf?